This BLOG On What Are Compensating Factors And Importance On Manual Underwriting Was UPDATED And PUBLISHED On August 5th, 2019

 - Minimum credit scores to qualify for 3.5% down payment FHA Loan is 580 FICO

-- FHA doesn’t require you to pay off judgments and/or tax liens to qualify for FHA Loan if you have written payment agreement
+- HUD doesn’t require borrowers to pay off judgments and/or tax liens to qualify for FHA Loans if they have written payment agreement

-- FHA allows borrowers to have multiple non-occupant co-borrowers.
-Non-occupant co-borrowers needs to be related to borrower by blood, law, or marriage
+- non-occupant co-borrowers needs to be related to the borrower by blood, law, or marriage

 - Borrowers with credit scores can have a maximum debt to income ratio not greater than 43% DTI

-- This is a manual underwriting and all manual underwrites require verification of rent
+- All manual underwrites require verification of rent

 Examples Of Compensating Factors